getslash/slash/doc/writing_tests.rst

 Repeating Tests
 ~~~~~~~~~~~~~~~

-Use the :func:`slash.repeat(num_repetitions)` decorator to make a test repeat several times:
+Use the :func:`slash.repeat` decorator to make a test repeat several times:

 .. code-block:: python